Age requirements in gymnastics: Age falsification

 Age falsification is the practice of advancing gymnasts' ages to make them age-eligible for senior-level competition.
 Reports of age falsification among top-level international gymnasts first began to surface in the 1980s, after the age limit was raised from 14 to 15.
 This has frequently taken the form of inconsistently reported birthdates; at other times, speculation has been raised due to the young appearance of the gymnasts.

-Age falsification has been revealed and confirmed in several ways.
+Falsification has been revealed and confirmed in several ways.
 In some cases, gymnasts themselves have come forward and publicly confirmed and verified the falsification.
 In other cases, documents revealing inconsistencies, such as original birth certificates, have been researched and uncovered by the press.
-Inconsistencies with reported birth dates and ages at international and national competitions have also led to the discovery of age falsification.
+Inconsistencies with reported birth dates and ages at different competitions have also led to the discovery of age falsification.

 Gymnasts who have had their ages falsified, and have spoken about their experiences, have indicated that they were not given a choice in the matter.
 In a 2002 interview, Romanian gymnast Daniela Silivaş, whose age was advanced two years in the 1980s, noted: "One of the officials of the Federation told me 'Look at the passport, from today you're not 13 years old anymore but 15.'
 Nobody asked me if I agreed to this, I was just a child.
 They needed gold medals and everybody who was involved in gymnastics knew about these practices."

-While age falsification has been denied among many gymnastics officials, in recent years some have publicly admitted that the practice has occurred.
+While age falsification was denied among many gymnastics officials, they later publicly admitted that the practice has occurred.
 In reference to the falsifications of the early 1990s and 1980s, the head of the Romanian Gymnastics Federation, Nicolae Vieru, was quoted in 2002: "Changing the ages was a worldwide practice ... we copied this from others."
 The FIG has publicly stated that they view age falsification as an unacceptable practice.
 However, there have only been three cases, those of Kim Gwang Suk in 1993 and Dong Fangxiao and Hong Su Jong in 2010, where the FIG has elected to take any action against a gymnastics federation for age falsification.

+Age falsification has primarily been reported in women's artistic gymnastics; one exception is that, in 1993, the Dutch federation entered an underage group rhythmic gymnast member at the 1993 European Championships.